-Despite our growth, our size still enables us to know and greet each other on a first-name basis in the hallways.
-The doors of supervisors and managers (including the executive director’s) are open to staff.
 Training is frequently offered on a variety of topics, and all-staff meetings are held quarterly to further promote information-sharing.
 We promote from within when and where possible.

 All full-time staff are asked to participate in our Performance Improvement Process to further strengthen our organization and enhance the quality of our services.

 PBH maintains site approval to participate in loan repayment programs for licensed clinicians in eligible disciplines through the Washington Student Achievement Council (WSAC) and the National Health Service Corps (NHSC).
 These programs are offered to health professionals working in underserved areas of Washington.
 PBH is located within a Health Professional Shortage Area.

 Peninsula Behavioral Health provides ongoing training in behavioral health, substance use treatment, and social work topics.

 As part of our benefits package, employees are offered an annual education benefit.
 We are proud to support our team’s development.